Free Bet Blackjack Strategy and Tips – How-to Guide

 Can I Use Card Counting When Playing Free Bet Blackjack?

-Card counting used to be a highly successful Blackjack strategy to gain an edge over real-world casinos.
+Card counting was a highly successful crypto Blackjack strategy to gain an edge over real-world casinos.
 However, modern Blackjack games played online have been optimized to eliminate any advantage from card counting.
 The same applies to Free Bet Blackjack.

 Card counting is elementary when playing single-deck Blackjack.
 However, in Free Bet Blackjack, the number of decks has been increased to 8.
 This aspect complicates the task.